LaOnda/faymanners.github.io/index.md

     url:

 testimonial:
-  - quote: "20 years of skiing badly and then 20 minutes with Fred.
+  - quote: ""20 years of skiing badly and then 20 minutes with Fred.
 He deconstructed my skiing and gave me the key to perfect performance.
-Now I just need lots of perfect practice!"
+Now I just need lots of perfect practice!""
     source: Yvonne Robertson

 footer: Here's some text for the footer, with an <a href="">anchor</a> included.